 Jean is highly accomplished in the biotech and pharma sector, with over 25 years experience in executive roles in the industry.
 During this time, Jean acted for Ferring Pharmaceuticals, as one of the Executive Board Members who built the company from a US$700 million to US$2 billion in revenue.
 Jean has a significant track record in corporate development having led multiple successful M&A, divestment and licensing deals throughout her career.
 She previously had the role of General Counsel at Elan Corporation and was legal lead, negotiating the divestment of over $2bn in assets.
 Additionally, she has co-founded and led biopharma start-ups including Trizell and Amzell, resulting in multiple products having successful phase 2 and 3 clinical studies.
 Jean is currently CEO and co-founder of ReproNovo SA and a non-executive director of Ondine Biomedical Inc. (AIM:OBI).

 Simon is a senior executive physician scientist with over 20 years’ pharma, medtech and consumer healthcare industry experience.
-He is currently Chief Safety Officer at Reckitt Benckiser.
-Simon was previously at Johnson and Johnson Medical Devices, first as International Clinical Director, then leading Medical Affairs for its EMEA region.
+He was previously Chief Safety Officer at Reckitt Benckiser, and at Johnson and Johnson Medical Devices, first as International Clinical Director, then leading Medical Affairs for its EMEA region.
 Prior to this, Simon led translational medicine efforts and the early clinical development at Merck and Co (MSD) in the USA.
 Originally trained as an ophthalmologist, Simon holds a medical degree and a PhD in neural transplantation from the University of Cambridge.
 Simon is currently a non-executive director of Ondine Biomedical Inc. (AIM:OBI) and a non-executive director at Renovos Biologics Limited.

 Michael is a business leader and strategic adviser with C-suite experience in healthcare.
 Michael was the founding CEO of Valo Therapeutics and of OxStem Ltd. In addition, Michael has served as founding CEO for Doctor Care Anywhere, acquired by Synergix in 2015.
 In 2001, he co-founded the Map of Medicine Ltd (the Map) with University College London.
 As founding CEO (and later CMO), the Map was nationally licensed across NHS England (2005-15) and acquired by Hearst Business Media (HBM) in 2008, after which Michael transitioned to executive vice-president of healthcare innovation.
 Michael graduated as a medical doctor (Honours) and biochemist (First Class Honours) from the University of Cape Town (1988) and from the University of Oxford (Rhodes Scholar) with a doctorate in Physiological Sciences (Immunology).